QuorumOnDemand/OnDemandGIS.Page/index.md

 ## About

 The Quorum On Demand GIS Add-In provides advanced GIS tools for ArcGIS Pro 3.3 and later.
-Download the latest version above and follow the installation instructions provided in the documentation.
+Download the latest version above.

-If you have questions or need support, please contact <a href="mailto:support@ondemandquorum.com">support@ondemandquorum.com</a>.